Task Reassignment Rate

 For Asana teams, tracking reassignment patterns reveals whether work is being routed effectively.
 It helps identify team members who are consistently overloaded and others who have capacity, enabling better upfront assignment decisions.

-Understand and act on task reassignment rate with KPI Tree
+Understand and act on Task Reassignment Rate with KPI Tree

 KPI Tree tracks assignment change events from your Asana data warehouse.
 Place this metric in your team efficiency tree alongside workload distribution and utilisation metrics.